There are four categories for KACM membership:

 Full members shall have the privilege of voting and holding office.
 Chief administrative officers (CAO), assistant CAOs, and senior level staff members may qualify for full voting membership based upon the following criteria.
 A CAO qualifies for full voting membership if the individual:

 - Occupies a position that is appointed by an elected representative or representatives and is directly responsible to an elected representative and/or representatives;

 - Has significant responsibility in the development and analysis of public policy alternatives and in the implementation of policy once adopted;

 - Has major responsibility for the preparation and administration of the operating and capital improvements budget;

 - Exercises significant influence appointing key management personnel (especially administrative and financial staff) of the local government;

 - Is recognized within the local government organization as the principal general management professional and have a continuing direct relationship with the operating department heads on the implementation and administration of the programs; and

 - Is appointed to the position based on education, experience and on qualifications to perform the duties and responsibilities of the position as defined by ICMA's Practices for Effective Local Government Management.

-Assistant managers and other senior level staff members are eligible for full voting membership if the individual:
+An assistant CAO or senior-level staff member is eligible for full voting membership if the individual:

 - Is appointed by the CAO;